 John wrote "Lovely Lady" by himself for his entry into the 1974 Studio One Contest and sang it himself.
 He placed second in the contest, but the song when released with "A Minor Occurrence" on the reverse, became John's most successful single of his career.
 The song reached number one on the National Charts, stayed around for an incredible twenty weeks, and was awarded the APRA Silver Scroll for 1974.

 In 2003 EMI produced a CD in their "Very Best Of" series.
-All the tracks are from the "Garden Fresh" and "Higher Trails" albums.
+John had no involvement or knowledge of this album.
+All the tracks are selections from the "Garden Fresh" and "Higher Trails" albums only.

 It is quite unbelievable that such a fine songwriter as John, was completely overlooked when the APRA top 100 songs was compiled.
 He should easily have had at least two songs in the list, such is his contribution to New Zealand music.